+Sellers know their house better than anyone, so it makes sense why they might think it is a good idea for them to be at the showings, along with potential buyers.
 In our experience with showing thousands of homes to buyers over the years, we have found the first showing of a home is a more emotional experience and the second showing is more mechanically focused.
 Understanding these dynamics helps us guide our sellers to create the best environment possible for a buyer to appreciate their home.

-We recommend sellers remove or secure items prior to any showings, including anything valuable, fragile or sentimental.
+We recommend sellers remove or secure items prior to any showings, including anything valuable, fragile, or sentimental.
 The obvious items like jewelry, guns, and prescriptions should be secured, as well as items at eye level for a child to touch.
 While we have never had an issue with theft or damage from a showing, we believe preventing any problems prior to showings is smart.

 With today’s smart homes, sellers can remotely watch and listen to buyers viewing their home.
 Because of the potential backlash from buyers who may feel their privacy is violated, we recommend disclosing the presence of security cameras with remote monitoring to agents prior to showings.

-We follow up at a minimum of three times after showings to request feedback and see if the buyer or their agent have any questions.
+We follow up at a minimum of three times after showings to request feedback and see if the buyer or their agent has any questions.
 Our experience in navigating follow up questions and managing offer negotiations helps our sellers have the best opportunity for a successful sale and closing.